Elliptic curves and Thompson's sporadic simple group: Introduction

 This coincidence inspired Thompson's conjecture \citep{Thmp} that there is an infinite-dimensional $\M$-module $V=\displaystyle\bigoplus_{n\geq -1}V_n$ whose graded dimension is $J(\z)$ and whose McKay--Thompson series \be T_g(\z):=\sum_{n\geq -1} \tr(g|V_n)q^n \ee are distinguished functions on the upper half-plane.
 Conway and Norton \citep{ConwayNorton} explicitly described the relevant McKay-Thompson series, and also christened this phenomenon ``monstrous moonshine.''
 Their conjecture was proven by Borcherds \citep{BorcherdsMonster} (building on work by Frenkel, Lepowsky and Meurman \citep{FLM}) in 1992.
 In the few decades since the first observations of McKay and Thompson, it has become clear that monstrous moonshine is just the first of a series of similar phenomena encompassing several finite groups and their counterparts in the world of modular forms.

-Umbral moonshine \citep{CDHUmbralMoonshine,CDHUmbralMoonshineNiemeier14} (see also \citep{CDHWt1Jacobi} and \citep{Gannon,UmbralMoonshineProof-DuncanGriffinOno}), for example, relates the 23 umbral groups (each of which is a quotient of the automorphism group of one of the 23 Niemeier lattices) to weight $\frac12$ \textit{mock modular forms.} Thompson moonshine, conjectured by Harvey and Rayhaun \citep{HarveyRayhaun} in 2015, involves Thompson's sporadic simple group \Th, and certain weight $\frac12$ modular forms.
+{Generalized moonshine \citep{carnahangeneralized} (see also, \citep{NortonGeneralized,ConwayNorton,Queen}), for example, relates various subquotients of the Monster to other weight zero modular forms.} Umbral moonshine \citep{CDHUmbralMoonshine,CDHUmbralMoonshineNiemeier14} (see also \citep{UmbralMoonshineProof-DuncanGriffinOno,Gannon} and \citep{CDHWt1Jacobi}), on the other hand, relates the 23 umbral groups (each of which is a quotient of the automorphism group of one of the 23 Niemeier lattices) to weight $\frac12$ \textit{mock modular forms.} Thompson moonshine, conjectured by Harvey and Rayhaun \citep{HarveyRayhaun} in 2015 {and proven by Griffin and Mertens in \citep{MichealsGriffinMertensThompson},} involves Thompson's sporadic simple group \Th, and certain weight $\frac12$ modular forms. {(We remark here that the Thompson group, being a subgroup of the Monster, also appears in the generalized moonshine setting mentioned above.
+For the purpose of this paper, ``Thompson moonshine'' refers to the Harvey and Rayhaun version.)}

 Recently, in \citep{DuncanMertensOno-NaturePariahMoonshineOnan,DuncanMertensOno-OnanArxiv}, Duncan, Mertens, and Ono discovered the first instance of moonshine for the O'Nan group, one of the so-called pariah groups (i.e., a sporadic simple group which is not a subquotient of the monster group), where the functions involved are modular forms of weight $\frac32.$ Their work is not only a contribution to the theory of moonshine, it also serves another important purpose: In the same paper, they use their O'Nan-module to study properties of quadratic twists of certain elliptic curves and thus use moonshine to provide insight into objects that are central to current research in number theory.

 While number theory's contribution to moonshine is ubiquitous and irrefutable, O'Nan moonshine is one of the first instances where we see moonshine's direct contribution to number theory.
 Such a role-reversal is our primary motivation for this work.